TheMuffinManRL/holbertonschool-shell/basics/README.md

 3-listfiles script - lists files in long format 4-listmorefiles script - list all files including hidden in long format 5-listfilesdigitonly script - lists all files(including hidden) with user and group ID's displayed numerically

+6-firstdirectory script - creates a directory name my_first_directory in the /tmp/ directory